If you become unemployed | Our Services | KelaSkip to content

 • you turn down a place of study

-• you complete vocational qualifications or a higher education degree
+• You complete a vocational qualification or a higher education degree.

-• you work for 21 calendar weeks in a job that is included in the work requirement
+• You work for 21 calendar weeks in a job that counts towards the work requirement.

-• you work as a self-employed person or independent entrepreneur on a full-time basis for a total of 21 calendar weeks
+• You are self-employed or work as an independent entrepreneur on a full-time basis for a total of 21 calendar weeks.

-Even if you do not receive unemployment benefit while unemployed, you can get unemployment benefit for periods of participation in employment promoting services.
-By participating in the services, you can complete the obligation of employment.
-In that case, we will investigate the other entitlement criteria for unemployment benefit.
-If you do not have an occupation, your labour market subsidy may further entail a qualifying period of 21 weeks.
+Even if you do not get unemployment benefits during your unemployment, you can get unemployment benefits for periods when you participate in employment-promoting services.
+You can fulfil your obligation to work by participating in the services.
+In that case, we will check if you meet the other criteria for unemployment benefits.
+If you do not have an occupation, you may have to complete a qualifying period (odotusaika) of 21 weeks before you can get unemployment benefits.

 Example of completing an obligation of employment

-Minna, 20 years, took her matriculation examination in the spring.
-She did not apply for at least 2 places of study where the studies start in the autumn, so TE Services imposed an obligation of employment on 1 September.
+Minna is 20 years old.
+She graduated from upper secondary school in the spring.
+She did not apply for admission to at least two education programmes that start in the autumn, so the KEHA Centre imposed an obligation to work on her on 1 September.

-Minna agreed with TE Services on a job try-out, during which she received labour market subsidy from Kela even though she would not have received it while unemployed.
-The job try-out lasted 10 weeks, so Minna has now completed 10 weeks towards the obligation of employment of 21 weeks.
-Next Minna starts rehabilitative work activity that lasts 11 weeks, and she receives labour market subsidy also for this time.
+Minna agreed on a job try-out with the employment services.
+Kela paid her general social security benefit during the job try-out even though she would not have qualified for the benefit while unemployed.
+The job try-out lasted 10 weeks, so Minna has now completed 10 weeks that count towards the obligation to work that is 21 weeks.
+Next, Minna participates in a rehabilitative work activity that lasts 11 weeks.
+Kela pays her general social security benefit also during that time.

-After that, Minna has completed the 21-week obligation of employment.
-Minna does not have an occupation, so Kela also has to investigate whether a qualifying period of 5 months will be applied to the labour market subsidy.
+After that, Minna has fulfilled her 21-week obligation to work.
+Minna does not have an occupation, so Kela still has to check whether she has to complete a qualifying period of 21 weeks before she can get the general social security benefit.

 Read about the benefits young persons can get from Kela.